Published

 Instructions

 - Combine all brine ingredients in a large nonreactive pot.
 Heat and stir, about 5-10 minutes, or until sugar and salt dissolve.
 Remove from heat and cool completely.
-Add the turkey breast, cover and refrigerate overnight or at least 8 hours.1 quart (4 cups) apple juice, 1 gallon cold water, 3 stems fresh rosemary, 3 cloves garlic, ¾ cup kosher salt, 1½ cups brown sugar, 2 tablespoons whole peppercorns, 4 whole bay leaves, peel of 2 large oranges, 5 pounds boneless fresh turkey breast
+Add the turkey breast, cover and refrigerate overnight or at least 8 hours.1 quart (or 4 cups) apple juice, 1 gallon cold water, 3 stems fresh rosemary, 3 cloves garlic, ¾ cup kosher salt, 1½ cups brown sugar, 2 tbsp whole peppercorns, 4 whole bay leaves, peel of 2 large oranges, 5 lbs boneless fresh turkey breast

 - Set slow-cooker to HIGH and spray the interior with nonstick spray.

-- Remove the turkey from the pot and rinse it thoroughly with cold water, and pat it dry with paper towels.5 pounds boneless fresh turkey breast
+- Remove the turkey from the pot and rinse it thoroughly with cold water, and pat it dry with paper towels.

 - Place the celery, onions, and carrots in the bottom of the slow-cooker, and pour the broth over the vegetables.3 ribs celery, 2 yellow onions, 3 carrots, 1 cup low-sodium chicken broth

-- Set the turkey breast on top of the vegetables and pour melted butter over the turkey.6 tablespoons unsalted butter
+- Set the turkey breast on top of the vegetables and pour melted butter over the turkey.6 tbsp unsalted butter

-- Sprinkle the breast with salt, black pepper, sage, rosemary and orange zest.1 teaspoon kosher salt, ½ teaspoon freshly ground black pepper, ½ teaspoon dried sage, 2 teaspoons chopped fresh rosemary leaves, Zest of 1 large orange
+- Sprinkle the breast with salt, black pepper, sage, rosemary and orange zest.1 tsp kosher salt, ½ tsp freshly ground black pepper, ½ tsp dried sage, 2 tsp chopped fresh rosemary leaves, zest of 1 large orange

 - Cover the slow-cooker and cook on HIGH 2 hours, reduce the temperature to LOW and cook an additional 1-2 hours or until the internal temperature of the middle of the turkey breast registers 165°F-168°F.